PepeuFBV/breast_cancer_analysis/README.md

 4. Open the notebook files in your browser.

-5. Download the dataset from [INbreast Release 1.0](https://www.kaggle.com/datasets/ramanathansp20/inbreast-dataset) and place it the project's root directory.
+5. Download the dataset from [INbreast Release 1.0](https://www.kaggle.com/datasets/ramanathansp20/inbreast-dataset) and place it the project's `/data` directory.

 6. Run the `data.ipynb` notebook to preprocess the data and generate the augmented dataset.